Infernolia/Infernolia.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a fourth year undergraduate studuent pursuing my Bachelor of Engineering Degree in Computer Engineering at SCTR's Pune Institute of Computer Technology, affiliated to Savitribai Phule Pune University.
+I am a fourth year undergraduate student pursuing my Bachelor of Engineering Degree in Computer Engineering at SCTR's Pune Institute of Computer Technology, affiliated to Savitribai Phule Pune University.
 I dabble with computer vision architectures and reinforcement learning models for versatile AI systems.
 Contributing towards AI for social good is close to my heart and I will always strive to making the world a better place with inclusive technology.
 Besides machine learning, I have a fondness for poetry and sharp cheese!

 <B>Technical Affiliations: </B><BR>
 Research Assistant, Computational Linguistics Laboratory, PICT, 2020-21<BR>